sourcegraph/handbook/content/product/design/design-and-interaction-guidelines.md

 Sourcegraph’s search experience is the application’s primary interaction.
 As such, the design is tailored to the search use case by prioritizing code over other elements.

-With the addition of campaigns, repository groups, and code insights, the product is quickly evolving.
+With the addition of batch changes, repository groups, and code insights, the product is quickly evolving.
 As such, its design must evolve to meet the experience requirements of these new features.

 This document will describe the current design and interaction models and describe the principles we will utilize to inform our design and interaction choices moving forward.